mmingluo/kspir/README.md

 sudo make install
 ```

-After install [Intel HEXL](https://github.com/intel/hexl), you can build and run our tests by
+After install [Intel HEXL](https://github.com/intel/hexl), you can build and run our PIR protocol by

 ```
 cd kspir